-Understanding the German Healthcare System: Information for Expats and Visitors.
+German Healthcare System: Information for Expats and Visitors

 Within the GKV system, patients have the choice of over 100 different “Krankenkassen” or “sickness funds”.
 The Krankenkasses administers healthcare for each patient.
 Each Krankenkassen has its own particular approach for patient care.
 They often offer special service perks to encourage new registrations.
 They can also vary in terms of how much coverage they offer for dental, vision, and alternative medical care.

-The cost of the public health insurance system is split between employers and employees.
-The amount in question is determined by income, making the GKV system an extremely affordable option.
-Germany offers self-employed artists, writers, journalists, and musicians a specialized option known as the Künstlersozialkasse (KSK).
+Insurance for self-employed artists, writers, journalists, and musicians.
 The KSK essentially acts as an employer by paying half of the insurance costs for people in these fields.

 Private Care Options for Foreigners in Germany